Executive Management Team

 Todd C. Dicus has overall responsibility for development and implementation of operational strategy, including oversight of budgetary, human resources, legal and compliance functions.
 He assumed this position in January 2009.

-Dale L. Culver, C.P.A., is responsible for the financial operations of the organization, including financial reporting, budgets, investments and cash management.
+Charlotte Kerner CPA, is responsible for the financial operations of the organization, including financial reporting, budgets, investments and cash management.

-Perry A. Pugno oversees all organizational activities related to medical education and continuing medical education.
+H. Clifton “Clif” Knight, MD, FAAFP, is senior vice president, education.
+He oversees all organizational activities related to medical education and continuing medical education.
 These areas include education and training of medical students and residents; student interest in the specialty of family medicine, including federal policies that affect it; and CME curriculum development, production, and accreditation and regulations.